 The Whidbey Institute started convening Y2K meetings to discuss what we actually knew about sustainable living.
 For those of us from the city that was next to zero.
 There were however resources on the island that did know how to farm, raise food, drill for well water etc. but they would have to be organized and brought into our effort.

 Somehow an ABC news producer out of Seattle heard about our little island preparing for Y2K.
-I am sure in the beginning she thought it would be a humorous, wink, wink piece about some gooks on an island.
+I am sure in the beginning she thought it would be a humorous, wink, wink piece about some kooks on an island.
 However, when she came out to do her research and saw everything we were attempting to do she had quite an emotional reaction to it.
 She said she wanted to live in a place like Whidbey.

-As a part of what they shot for the story, we did a remote Internet Radio broadcast from the island.
+As a part of what they shot for the story, we did a remote Talk Net Radio broadcast from the island.
 Having been through these types of press adventures before, I held my breath to see what kind of story they would run.
 It turned out to be fairly positive.
 Here we were living in a small community making ABC news.
 Not bad for a bunch of posers living on an island.

 Ultimately, the lesson that came out of this whole process involved the difficulty in really bringing a community together.
-What we eventually realized in the Y2K effort is that the people in our circles were only about 65% of the population.
+What we eventually realized in the Whidbey Y2K effort is that the people in our circles were only about 65% of the population.
 The other 35% did not engage.
 And that was because Whidbey, in all the things it was and wasn’t, also served as a hide out for people who did not want to be found.
 Down long dirt roads sat people that were scary and armed.
 If we did not include them and the apocalypse came, we would have to decide whether to protect all we had created from them.
 Not quite the peaceful outcome we dreamed of.

 In the end December 31, 1999 came and we all gathered at the Whidbey Institute for a “watch party.”
 Sevrin also joined us for the fun.
 We built a beautiful labyrinth outside the lodge to be walked that night, evoking all manner of earth rituals, prepared and shared a big meal and sat down to watch as Y2K rolled over the world beginning in the East.

 It became apparent very quickly that nothing was shutting down.
 The night became anti-climactic.
 When everyone now laughs at all the supposed foolishness, I am reminded of the story of the 10 billion dollar solution.
-A great deal of effort went into work arounds for the code dating issue.
+A great deal of effort went into work arounds for the code "date" issue.
 We will never know if that hadn’t been done and all those hours of expensive coder time paid for, would it have been different?
 We awoke on January 1, 2000 and said… what now?

 We Loved Road Trips

 From the very beginning of our relationship, Jennifer and I liked to take road trips.
 This would be a pre-cursor to our “RV” period later.
-While on Whidbey we went a lot of places and visited friends like Jack Schwarz Jennifer's mentor in Mendocino or my friends Greg and Vicky in Steamboat or the beautiful Crestone Valley which would play a part in our Boulder chapter coming up.
+While on Whidbey we went a lot of places and visited friends like Jack Schwarz, Jennifer's mentor in Mendocino, or my friends Greg and Vicky in Steamboat or the beautiful Crestone Valley which would play a part in our Boulder chapter coming up.

 Gold in Canada